ID: 613

 Conference Topic: G10.
 Governance and implementation systems

-Indigenous nations in Canada increasingly assert FPIC Protocols for Impact Assessments on resource projects.
-This session explores Canadian and international case studies, highlighting Canada's adoption of the United Nations Declaration Act (UNDA 2021) to integrate Indigenous law into legislation.
-Active nuclear and infrastructure projects impleme
+Indigenous nations in Canada assert FPIC Protocols for Impact Assessments on resource projects.
+This session, co-chaired by Dr. Shery Lightfoot of the UN expert mechanism, explores Canadian and international case studies, emphasizing Canada's adoption of the United Nations Declaration Act (UNDA 2021) to integrate Indigenous law into environmental legislation.

 Status: approve